 Before we jump into the different cuts of pork, I want to lay a ground layer of reference.
 There are The five major cuts of pork are:

-- Center Cut - This cut comes from the center of a bone in pork loin.
-Typically, the center cut starts shortly after the rib end disappears and you start to see a little piece of tenderloin connected.
+- Center Cut—This cut comes from the center of a bone in pork loin.
+Typically, the center cut starts shortly after the rib end disappears, and you start to see a little piece of tenderloin connected.

-- Breakfast Cut - While this cut can come from any portion of the loin, it is generally from the rib end of the loin.
+- Breakfast Cut—While this cut can come from any portion of the loin, it is generally from the rib end of the loin.
 There is usually a curved rib-like bone protruding from the lean meat, resembling a T-Bone in some ways.

-- Loin End Cut - The Loin End cut is exactly what it sounds like.
+- Loin End Cut—The loin end cut is exactly what it sounds like.
 This cut comes from the end of a loin.
 It is the cut opposite from the rib end and usually has a bone running through the center of it.

-- Rib End or Assorted Cut - This too is exactly what it sounds like.
-It is from the rib end and is usually the most tender as there are usually several connecting layers of fat.
+- Rib End or Assorted Cut—This, too, is exactly what it sounds like.
+It is from the rib end and is usually the most tender, as there are usually several connecting layers of fat.
 Most of the time, these ends are used for ribs and assorted chops.
 Assorted chops are usually just a few cuts of rib end and loin end mixed together.

-- Boneless Cuts - It is hard to determine the origin of a boneless chop unless you are cutting the loin yourself.
+- Boneless Cuts—It is hard to determine the origin of a boneless chop unless you are cutting the loin yourself.
 A boneless loin has been boned out and usually shows no indication of a piece of tenderloin connected.
-Stating that, you never really get, what I consider to be, a true center cut boneless chop.
+Stating that, you never really get, what I consider to be, a true center-cut boneless chop.

 Now that we have discussed the different types of pork cuts, let's get into it.
-I will go ahead and warn you, this is going to be a lengthy segment, as there are a variety of pork chop cuts.
+I will go ahead and warn you: this is going to be a lengthy segment, as there are a variety of pork chop cuts.
 For this reason, I will try to make it easier to navigate by using bold letters for each separate cut of pork.

-Breakfast Chops - The ideal breakfast chop is 1/4 inch thick or more if desired.
-The reason for this thinness is because this is a very condensed cut.
+The ideal breakfast chop is 1/4 inch thick or more if desired.
+The reason for this thinness is that this is a very condensed cut.
 There is little to no fat striation in this cut, save for the fat surrounding the edges, which is about all the tenderizing you can expect from this cut.
 By cutting the pork this thin, it allows for the meat to seem more tender than a thicker version would be because it does not overcook.
-If you want to test this theory, get your local butcher, or meat cutter, as we like to be called, to cut you a couple inch thick chops from the rib end.
+If you want to test this theory, get your local butcher, or meat cutter, as we like to be called, to cut you a couple of inches thick chops from the rib end.
 You will discover, upon cooking them, that the meat is not nearly as tender as it would be if it were only 1/4 inch thick.

 Why is this cut usually the most expensive if it is not the tenderest cut?

 Since this cut requires meat cutters to make more runs through a meat saw, there is some loss of product and more time involved due to having to tray more pieces into each package.
-This is why you will generally pay 20¢ or more per pound than you would for a center cut chop.
+This is why you will generally pay 20¢ or more per pound than you would for a center-cut chop.

-What is the best thickness for a center cut chop?
+What is the best thickness for a center-cut chop?

 What are the pros and cons of buying Loin End Chops?

 If you are not fond of eating around a bone, then this is not the chop for you.
-While center cut chops allow you to essentially eat the pork chop as you would a steak, loin end chops are usually connected by bones throughout.
+While center-cut chops allow you to essentially eat the pork chop as you would a steak, loin-end chops are usually connected by bones throughout.
 Conversely, these bones allow the meat to be tenderer.
-You know that, "fall off the bone", reference?
-That is what you get when you cook loin end chops.
+You know that "fall off the bone" reference?
+That is what you get when you cook loin-end chops.

-Loin end chops are usually half the price of center cut or breakfast cut chops.
-Often you can find them on sale for as little as 69¢ lb, which is very much worth the money when compared to an average of $2.99 lb or more for center cut chops.
+Loin-end chops are usually half the price of center-cut or breakfast-cut chops.
+Often you can find them on sale for as little as 69¢ lb, which is very much worth the money when compared to an average of $2.99 lb or more for center-cut chops.